Google Ads for Aircraft Parts Companies

 Split campaigns by the exact commercial jobs-to-be-done inside commercial parts and availability searches tied to urgent demand, then send each ad group to a matching sector-specific landing page.

-Use qualification copy, exclusions, and landing-page proof to keep spend focused on procurement leads, maintenance teams, distributors, and aftermarket buyers.
+Use qualification copy, exclusions, and landing-page proof to keep spend focused on procurement leads, maintenance teams, distributors, and aftermarket procurement teams.

 Turn winning paid themes into permanent SEO and content pages so ad spend and organic authority compound.